 2012 saw the incendiary first single from Caspa’s forthcoming artist album ‘Alpha Omega’ smashing up festival mosh pits and club soundsystems in multiple continents.
 ‘War’ featuring Keith Flint from The Prodigy is brave, bold and loud .
 It doesn’t sound like other dubstep records and that’s absolutely by design.
 Caspa isn’t like other dubstep DJ/producers.
 On the release front, 2012 also brought you “On It” featuring Atlanta based rap group Mighty High Coup, a track also heavily supported by the key taste makers at Radio 1.
 The summer saw Caspa hitting the European festival circuit once again which was followed with a major US tour (bringing 70,000 watts of PK Soundsystem to venues including Webster Hall, Avalon and Orange Peel) and Australian festival dates.
 After shows in Tokyo, Hong Kong, Bangkok, Shanghai and Singapore, Caspa ended the year supporting The Prodigy at all 3 of their Warriors Brixton shows.

-2013 will see more singles Including “Setting Sun” and the release of Caspa’s artist album ‘Alpha Omega’ in April.
-Add to that a heavy touring schedule including many major festivals and shows around the world and it becomes clear that 2013 is set to be a huge one for Caspa.
+2013 has seen more singles including “Setting Sun” and “Mad Man” ft.
+Riko and the release of Caspa’s artist album ‘Alpha Omega’ in April.
+The Dub Police compilation ‘Past Present Future’ was released in November to critical acclaim.
+Add to that a heavy touring schedule including an Australia and USA Alpha Omega tour and many major festivals and shows around the world plus support slots on The Prodigy’s Warriors Dance December dates and it becomes clear that 2013 was a huge one for Caspa.

 Big things happening for sure…..but what else would you expect from the dopest ghost in town?! ..